rnsavinelli/blog-handler/README.md

-# nlb -- Nicolás's Luke's Blog Script (Nicolas's lb)
+# nlb - rnsavinelli's version of Luke's Blog Script

 Blogs and RSS feeds in about 100 lines of shell script.

-Published and distributed as a modified version of [Luke Smith's lb](https://github.com/LukeSmithxyz/lb) (and under the same license), nlb is an improved, and not so slim, version of it catered for my needs.
+Published and distributed as a modified version of [Luke Smith's lb](https://github.com/LukeSmithxyz/lb) under the GPLV3 license.

+nlb, which stands for "Nicolás's lb", is an extended (and not so slim) version of lb catered for needs.

+This fork will be kept up-to-date with Luke's upstream version as long as updates are proven to be useful, or valuable.
+For instance, commit [f13cf1a](https://github.com/LukeSmithxyz/lb/commit/f13cf1a3a642dcaa6eb188b15db4e36450edcabd) seemed to be an improvement at first, but it ended up obfuscating the user's experience.
+See pull request [#35](https://github.com/LukeSmithxyz/lb/pull/35) and commit [66e2a7a](https://github.com/LukeSmithxyz/lb/commit/66e2a7a1eda6d835266d8ad62270d87b50ee488c) for more details.

 For a list of all changes made to the original script see the [`CHANGELOG`](https://github.com/rnsavinelli/nlb/blob/blog/CHANGELOG).